OmarRamoun/OmarRamoun/README.md

 - Interested in C++ & Python.
 Recent focus on full stack.
 - Currently learning Microprocessor Design & Programming.
 - Reading more about Computer History, History of C, Dennis Ritchie.
-- With 8+ years of computer science and technology education and 6 months of development working experience.
+- With 8+ years of computer science and technology education.
 - Encouraging people for open source collaborations.

 ---